Special Senior-only Event: Private Exhibit Opening at The Caterpillar Lab at North Branch Nature Center (NBNC)

+Trips are open to all!
 Registration forms and flyers are available at the office and by clicking on the links below.
 Payment is due prior to a seat being reserved in your name.
-Both trips leave promptly from the Dept. of Labor parking lot on Memorial Drive at the start time listed below each trip title.
-Thank you to volunteer Tina Muncy for spearheading the return of MSAC trips by planning these two for August, and look for more in September and October!
+Bus trips leave promptly from the Dept. of Labor parking lot on Memorial Drive at the start time listed below each trip title.
+Remember to read our updated trip policies for 2021 on the registration form and flyers!Thank you to volunteer Tina Muncy for spearheading the return of MSAC trips by planning these two for August!
 Call MSAC with questions at 223-2518 or email Norma at email@example.com.

-Lake Memphremagog Brunch Cruise | Thursday, August 19 | 8:45am – 3:30pm | $72 FLYER (we apologize for the $5 increase over our originally advertised trip cost)
+Lake Memphremagog Brunch Cruise | Thursday, August 19 FLYER

 The first trip in over a year and a half is now being offered.
 Join us for an idyllic brunch cruise and enjoy the historical tales of Lake Memphremagog while gazing at the mountains surrounding these pristine waters.
 Our two-hour scenic cruise on the Northern Star will begin in Newport, Vt and take you north along the eastern edge of this magnificent lake right up to the border of Quebec.
 During your trip, areas of interest will be pointed out as the boat travels along the lake.
 Using locally sourced ingredients, chefs will delight you with a brunch (and Mimosas available at a cash bar) as you take in panoramic views of Newport City, the islands of the lake and Owl’s Head in Canada.
 The boat, built in 2002, is 65 feet long and handicapped accessible.
 We will travel from Montpelier on a large coach bus with air conditioning and restrooms and have 38 spots.

 The Cascades is a remarkable 1 mile stretch along the North Branch of the Winooski River beside Route 12.
 It is characterized by stunning cascading waterfalls, boasting an unprecedented wheelchair accessible trail.
 There are also six stone stairways to provide easy access to the river.
-We will travel in the MSAC 12-passenger van.